MG P-type

 The MG P-type is a sports car that was produced by MG from 1934 to 1936.
 This 2-door sports car used an updated version of the Wolseley Motors-designed and made overhead camshaft, crossflow engine, used in the 1928 Morris Minor and previously fitted in the J-type Midget of 1932 to 1934, driving the rear wheels through a four-speed non-synchromesh gearbox.
-The chassis was a strengthened and slightly longer version of that used in the J-type with suspension by half-elliptic springs all round with rigid front and rear axles.
+The chassis was a strengthened, slightly longer version of that used in the J-type, with suspension by half-elliptic springs all round and rigid front and rear axles.
 Steering was initially by a Marles Weller and later a Bishop Cam system.
 The two-seat car had a wheelbase of 87 inches (2210 mm) and a track of 42 in.
 Most cars were open two-seaters, but streamlined Airline coupé bodies were also made.
 The P-type was also available as a four-seater, a car that suffered from a lack of power and poor rear ground clearance.
 Whereas J, K and L-type MGs differentiated between versions with the use of numbers, with 1 indicating a four-seater (i.e., J1) and 2 a two-seater (i.e., J2), this was not the case with the P-type (or its six-cylinder sister, the N-type Magnette), and there is no clue to the type in the name.